 And today more than ever having the right finance strategy is important.

-This is little to do with low interest rates, and much more to do with having the correct finance product and setting aside financial buffers, not just to buy a property to buy you time to ride the ups and downs of the property cycle.
+This is little to do with low-interest rates, and much more to do with having the correct finance product and setting aside financial buffers, not just buying a property to buy you time to ride the ups and downs of the property cycle.

 However, it’s a common fallacy that Australian property cycles last 7-10 years.

 They vary in length and are affected by a myriad of social and economic factors and then, at times, the government lengthens or shortens the cycle by changing economic policies or interest rates.